dank101/4.3BSD-Reno/README.md

 with  AT&T.   We  are  actively working to decrease the amount of AT&T code in the system.
 We expect that we will provide a subset of  4.4BSD  without  the  AT&T code to sites without requiring an AT&T license.
-However, we are not prepared to make that determi- nation  for this release, so we are providing only tapes with the complete system at this time.
+However, we are not prepared to make that determination for this release, so we are providing only tapes with the complete system at this time.

 The enclosed information is designed to serve two  purposes.
-The first purpose is to acquaint you with the details of our dis- tribution so you can decide whether you would like to receive it.
+The first purpose is to acquaint you with the details of our distribution so you can decide whether you would like to receive it.
 The second purpose is to tell you how to obtain our distribution.

 What is 4.3BSD-Reno?